Director Campion to head Cannes film jury

 Campion, who won an Oscar for best screenplay for her 1993 film “The Piano” and is the only woman ever to win the top Cannes prize, the Palme d‘or, for that same film, succeeds U.S. director Steven Spielberg, who headed the jury last year.

-“I am truly honored to join with the Cannes Film Festival as president of the in-competition features for 2014,” Campion said in a statement issued by the festival.
+“I am truly honoured to join with the Cannes Film Festival as president of the in-competition features for 2014,” Campion said in a statement issued by the festival.
 “In fact I can’t wait.”

 “Since I first went to Cannes with my short films in 1986 I have had the opportunity to see the festival from many sides and my admiration for this queen of film festivals has only grown larger,” she said.